Last Updated on: by

 - To determine the ability of the organism capable of hydrolyzing starch.

-- To differentiate organism based on their ability to hydrolyze starch with the enzyme, α- amylase.
+- To differentiate organisms based on their ability to hydrolyze starch with the enzyme, α- amylase.

 - It aids in the differentiation of species from genera Corynebacterium, Clostridium, Bacillus, Bacteroides, Fusobacterium, and members of Enterococcus.